 How Does Sleep Affect Your Heart?

-Yes, you increase the risk of heart problems when you don't get enough sleep.
+You increase the risk of heart problems when you don't sleep enough.

 Poor sleep, which affects more than 33 percent of Americans, is a risk factor for developing poor cardiovascular health.
 Unfortunately, it's also a risk factor for heart attacks and strokes — the two most common types of cardiovascular disease.